 Our Seismic Project Identification Report (SPIR) indicated that our school is ranked H1: Most vulnerable structure; at highest risk of widespread damage or structural failure; not repairable after event.
 Structural and non-structural seismic upgrades required.
 The ranking varies according to the various buildings in the school:

 The PDR was completed and the Project Agreement announced in the fall of 2018.

 Our project manager from the VSB is Natasha Saksman who will be working with us through this process.
 We will be moving offsite for the 2019/20 school year and hopefully returning to Wolfe latest by January 2021.

 It’s reasonable to expect more parent involvement over the next year as the construction moves forward.
-Project tendering is expected to occur in the fall of 2018.

 The VSB has recently created a progress update page specifically for General Wolfe: https://www.vsb.bc.ca/District/Planning_and_Facilities/current-capital-projects/Pages/Wolfe-Elementary.aspx.
 The Vancouver School Board has more information on its seismic page.

 the VSB has posted it’s updated long range facilities plan in early 2016 (https://www.vsb.bc.ca/District/Planning_and_Facilities/Long_Range_Facilities_Plan/Pages/Default.aspx) which gives more information about all Vancouver school facilities, including seismic upgrading planning but also new school construction, school closings and other information relevant to the buildings.